The Seshadri Constants of Tangent Sheaves on Toric Varieties

+\end{corollary} The theorem is false for singular varieties, even for projective threefolds with terminal singularities: \begin{example}[=Example~\ref{Example:terminal_threefold}] There exists a toric projective threefold $X$ with terminal singularities such that $\varepsilon(T_X,1)>0$ but $X\not\simeq \mb P^n$. \end{example} This suggests that, in the singular setting, one might need to replace $T_X$ by something else (for example, $T_X(-D)$ for some suitably defined effective torus invariant $\mb Q$-divisor $D$).

-\end{cor} If $X$ is a projective $\mb Q$-factorial toric variety which is possibly singular, we still have $\ve(T_X,p)\geq\min_{\rho\in\Delta(1)}\{\ve(D_\rho,p)\}$ (see Lemma \ref{lemma1} and the proof of Proposition \ref{prop2}).
-The author does not know any such $X$ violating Corollary \ref{cor0}.
-It is worth mentioning that an explicit formula is given in \cite[Proposition 3.2]{HMP} for the Seshadri constants of nef toric vector bundles at the torus invariant points.
-On the other hand, when $p$ is not a torus invariant point, it's not easy to calculate the Seshadri constants even for torus invariant divisors.
+If $X$ is a projective $\mb Q$-factorial toric variety which is possibly singular, we still have $\vep(T_X,p)\geq\min_{\rho\in\Delta(1)}\{\vep(D_\rho,p)\}$ (see Lemma~\ref{lemma1} and the proof of Proposition~\ref{prop2}).
+The author is unaware of any projective $\mb Q$-factorial toric variety $X$ that violates Corollary~\ref{cor0}.
+It is worth mentioning that an explicit formula for the Seshadri constants of nef toric vector bundles at the torus invariant points is given in \cite[Proposition 3.2]{HMP}.
+On the other hand, when $p$ is not a torus invariant point, it is not easy to calculate the Seshadri constants even for torus invariant divisors.
 For example, if $H$ is the ample generator of the Picard group of $X=\mb P(a,b,c)$ and $1\in X$ is the identity of its dense torus, then $\vep(H,1)=1/\sqrt{abc}$ is equivalent to Nagata's conjecture for $abc$ points (\cite[Proposition 5.2]{MR2784746}).
-Somewhat, Corollary \ref{cor0} is only of theoretical interest.

-The proof of Theorem \ref{thm1} is divided into two parts: $p\in T$ or $p\in X\setminus T$.
-If $p\in X\setminus T$, we first show that the normal sequence of a $T$-invariant prime divisor $Y$ inside the smooth projective toric variety $X$ splits, and then apply an induction argument.
-To deal with the case $p\in T$ (may assume $p=1$), we establish a combinatorial criterion of when $\vep(X,T_X;1)>0$ (Theorem \ref{combinatoric}).
-Combining with \cite[Proposition 3.2]{MR1133869} on the existence of certain primitive collection, we show that the only smooth projective toric variety with $\vep(X,T_X;1)>0$ is the projective space.
-For this part, if $\mr{char}\,\mf k=0$, we remark that one can simply apply \cite[Corollary 0.4(11)]{MR1929792} to get the same result (see \cite[Proposition 4.8(2)]{FM21} for details).
+The proof of Theorem~\ref{thm1} is divided into two parts: $p\in T$ or $p\in X\setminus T$.
+If $p\in X\setminus T$, we first show that the dual of the conormal short exact sequence of a $T$-invariant prime divisor $Y$ inside the smooth projective toric variety $X$ splits, and then apply an induction argument.
+To deal with the case $p\in T$ (may assume $p=1$), we establish a combinatorial criterion for when $\vep(X,T_X;1)>0$ (Theorem~\ref{combinatoric}).
+Combining with \cite[Proposition 3.2]{MR1133869} on the existence of certain primitive collections, we show that the only smooth projective toric variety with $\vep(X,T_X;1)>0$ is the projective space.
+For this part, if $\on{char}\,\mf k=0$, we note that one can simply apply \cite[Corollary 0.4(11)]{MR1929792} to get the same result (see \cite[Proposition 4.8(2)]{FM21} for details).
 The advantage of our argument is that it does not depend on the characteristic of $\bf k$.